Can You Sublimate On Canvas? How to do Sublimation On Canvas?

 Step Three – Merge Laminating Film And Canvas

-Once you’re done cutting laminating film, it’s time for you to merge it with the Canvas.
+Once you’re done cutting the laminating film, it’s time for you to attach it to the Canvas.
 Open the heat press, and place the Teflon sheet on the bottom.
-Afterward, put the Canvas and then laminating film on it.
+Afterward, put the Canvas and then laminate film on it.

-After setting the laminating film on Canvas, place the second butcher paper again, then use the heat press for about 20 seconds.
-With the help of this process, the laminating film and Canvas become one.
+After setting the laminating film on Canvas, place the second butcher paper again, then heat press at 400 °F for about 10-20 seconds.
+Now, the laminating film is attached to Canvas.
+Let’s move to the next step.

 Step Five – Sublimate Your Designs